pushbots/Instapush-php/README.md

 -----

-The [Instapush PHP Wrapper] (http://www.instapush.im/) is a PHP wrapper arround Instapush service.
+The [Instapush PHP Wrapper] (http://www.instapush.im/) is a PHP wrapper for Instapush API.

 Instapush allows you to recieve push notifications about any trasnaction you care about in your web app immediatly using events based approach.